ibm-cloud-docs/solution-tutorials/strategies-for-resilient-applications.md

 ### {{site.data.keyword.cos_full_notm}}

-{{site.data.keyword.cos_full_notm}} (COS) provides durable, secure and cost effective cloud storage.
+{{site.data.keyword.cos_full_notm}} (COS) provides durable, secure and cost-effective cloud storage.
 Information stored with {{site.data.keyword.cos_full_notm}} is encrypted and dispersed across multiple geographic locations.
 When creating storage buckets within a COS instance, you decide in which location the bucket should be created and which resiliency option to use.

 There are three types of bucket resiliency:
    - **Cross Region** resiliency will spread your data across several metropolitan areas.
 This can be seen as a multi-region option.
 When accessing content stored in a Cross Region bucket, COS offers a special endpoint able to retrieve content from a healthy region.